Melanie Oudin: 2012: Inconsistency, first WTA Tour singles title

 At the beginning of the season, Oudin lost in the first round of qualifying at the Australian Open to Laura Robson.

 In February, Oudin competed at the Dow Tennis Classic in Midland.
 She was defeated in the first round by sixth seed Stéphanie Foretz Gacon.
 Seeded seventh at the $25k tournament in Surprise, Oudin lost in the first round to Olga Puchkova.
 At the Memphis International, Oudin was defeated in the first round by Stéphanie Foretz Gacon.
 In Osprey at the Oaks Club Challenger, Oudin lost in the first round to Alizé Cornet.

 Qualifying for the Charleston Cup, Oudin lost in the first round to tenth seed Anabel Medina Garrigues.
 At the Dothan Pro Tennis Classic, Oudin was defeated in the second round by fourth seed Mirjana Lučić.
 On April 29, Oudin won the $50k Clay Court Classic defeating second seed and fellow American Irina Falconi in the final.
 At the beginning of the season, Oudin lost in the first round of qualifying at the Australian Open to Laura Robson.

-She was awarded the USTA French Open wildcard, an account of her performance in the USTA Pro Circuit.
+She was awarded the USTA French Open wildcard, on account of her performance in the USTA Pro Circuit.
 At the French Open, Oudin drew Johanna Larsson of Sweden in the first round and won 6–3, 6–3.
 It was her first win ever at the French Open.
 In the second round, she lost to 21st seed and eventual finalist, Sara Errani, in straight sets.

 Oudin began her grass-court season at the Nottingham Trophy.
 After qualifying for the main draw, she lost in the first round to Heather Watson.
 Next, Oudin competed at the Birmingham Classic where she qualified for the main draw beating eighth seed Bibiane Schoofs and 16th seed Gail Brodsky.
 In the main draw, Oudin advanced to her first WTA Tour final defeating tenth seed Sorana Cîrstea, qualifier Michelle Larcher De Brito, Elena Vesnina, Irina Falconi, and eighth seed Ekaterina Makarova.
 The tournament was filled with rain delays and Oudin had to cope with the difficulty of coming off and on the court.
 She then defeated fifth seed Jelena Janković in the final to win her first WTA title.
 Winning the tournament bumped up her ranking from 208 to 122.
 Her performance earned her a wildcard for Wimbledon.
 At Wimbledon, she was given one of seven wildcard entries into the main draw.
 In the first round, she lost to world No. 69, Tímea Babos, in three sets.

 At the US Open, No. 107 ranked Oudin was unseeded and lost to 15th seed Lucie Šafářová of the Czech Republic in straight sets.
 In the women's doubles, she also lost in the first round teaming up with Grace Min.